Beverley Barton was born in New Zealand but had her education in Rhodesia, now known as Zimbabwe.

 Bev has been involved in the Sunshine Hospice charity since 2006 and in more recent years in a voluntary capacity headed up the hospice Fundraising Committee.

-It has always been her wish to see a Hospice here on the Sunshine Coast and now feels privileged to be accepted on the board.
+It has always been her wish to see a Hospice here on the Sunshine Coast and has been an active and successful fundraiser for the charity.